AppleVine/terminal_app/readme.md

     except AttributeError:
         input("You need to create a charcter first.\nPress enter to return to main menu.\n\n-------- \n\n")
 ```
+This was made differently to get_wizard_level in order to show a ValueError by requiring integer of user input instead of a string.
+If the user tries to input a non-integer it'll create a ValueError, which can be resolved by the user inputting the correct value, hence looping them back in.

 ```python
 def get_paladin_level():